mjames-upc/awips-docs/docs/cave/d2d-intro.md

 # D2D Toolbar

-D2D (Display 2-Dimensions) is the default AWIPS II CAVE perspective, designed to mimmic the look and feel of the legacy AWIPS I system.
+D2D (Display 2-Dimensions) is the default AWIPS CAVE perspective, designed to mimmic the look and feel of the legacy AWIPS I system.

 * System menus include **CAVE**, **File**, **View**, **Options**, **Tools**, and **Help** (far right)